 At the erstwhile National Bank of Liberia, she became Superintendent of the Clearing House; Manager, Development Finance Department; and Project Analyst.
 She also worked at the Ministry of Health & Social Welfare as Administrative Assistant to the Chief Medical Officer.

-Commissioner Brown holds a Bachelor of Arts (BA) degree in Sociology from the University of Liberia where she graduated in 1979.
+Commissioner Brown holds several certificates in Banking and Finance, a Bachelor of Arts (BA) degree in Sociology from the University of Liberia and a Master in Business Administration (MBA) from the Cuttington University Graduate School, Liberia.